PAJOT-Basile/Database_3D_proteins/2-Extracting_families_per_kingdom/README.md

 Later, we will also add three files to this folder.
 We need to extract the `KINGDOM_sequences.mne` files from the ACNUC database.
 It contains all the names of the sequences that are present in each Super-Kingdom.

+To run this script, write `python3 Family_extractor.py ../1-AcnucFamilies`.